 Conservation and preservation are fairly similar terms, yet while they both aim to safeguard the environment, they go about it in different ways.
-Conservation aims to allow humans to utilize nature in a sustainable way, such as for hunting, logging, or mining, whereas preservation aims to safeguard nature from human use.
+Environmental Conservation aims to allow humans to utilize nature in a sustainable way, such as for hunting, logging, or mining, whereas preservation aims to safeguard nature from human use.
 Protecting and conserving our natural resources is integral to our very existence and let’s honour that sentiment on World Nature Conservation Day by acknowledging its importance and how we can contribute towards nature’s preservation!

 This Blog Includes: